clcert/ChaCha20-Generator-Utilities/README.md

 // Get random bits represented as a number (a random integer in [0, 2^n - 1] where n is the argument given) chacha.getRandBits(4)   // 9

-// This will act as if the seed were a string of 80 zeros let chacha0 = ChaChaRand();
+// This will act as if the seed were a string of 80 zeros (but also warn you about it) let chacha0 = ChaChaRand();

 ```